Information for Passengers

 Please let the scheduler know if you need a lift-equipped vehicle, and if you use a walker, cane, wheel-chair, carry oxygen, have a service animal or have other special needs.
 This information will assure that the most appropriate vehicle will be sent depending on your particular situation.

-Requests for all stops must be made in advance thru the scheduler/dispatcher at the Council on Aging office.
+Requests for all stops must be made in advance thru the scheduler/dispatcher at the Council on Aging/Adams County Transit office.

 Is there a cost for the transportation service?

-The Adams County Council on Aging is NOT a Public Transportation Provider and is not permitted to charge a FARE.
-The service is available only to Adams County residents age 60 and over and disabled adults.
+From 1973 to 2023 the Adams County Council on Aging was NOT a Public Transportation Provider and was not permitted to charge a FARE.
+The service was only available to Adams County residents aged 60 and over and disabled adults.

 - For transportation within your city limits – $5 is suggested for the ROUND trip.